function61/happy-api/README.md

 - The pictures will be family friendly

-- The service won't have ads, or if it the long term will have ads they will be unobtrusive text-only ads.
+- The service won't have ads, or if in the long term will have ads they will be unobtrusive text-only ads.

 Adding new pictures